babylonhealth/DrawerKit/README.md

     /// In what states touches should be passed through to the presenting view.
-    /// By default touches will not be passed through only in `fullyExpanded` state. public var passthroughTouchesInStates: PassthroughOptions
+    /// By default touches will not be passed through only in `fullyExpanded` state.
+    ///
+    /// **NOTE:** the functionality of `isDismissableByOutsideDrawerTaps` is affected
+    /// by how these options are configured. public var passthroughTouchesInStates: PassthroughOptions
 ```